The new costs of doing business in the EU post-GDPR

 Maybe all US businesses should stay put?

-So while the EU version is considered a costly and burdensome privacy regulation for American firms carrying out business in Europe, and many have sought ways to get around the law to avoid having to deal with compliance, California introduced a GDPR-style law just two weeks ago.
+So while the EU version is considered a costly and burdensome privacy regulation for American firms carrying out business in Europe, and many have sought ways to get around the law to avoid having to deal with compliance, California introduced a GDPR-style law just last year.